-Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Andre Williams, 24, Madison, Wis., was sentenced today by Chief U.S. District Judge William M. Conley to 70 months in prison for unlawfully possessing a loaded firearm as a convicted felon.
-Williams pleaded guilty to this charge on September 7, 2012.
+Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Craig Cunningham, 31, Madison, Wis., was sentenced today by Chief U.S. District Judge William M. Conley to five years in prison, to be followed by a three-year term of supervised release, for unlawfully possessing a firearm and ammunition as a convicted felon.
+Cunningham pleaded guilty to this charge on April 9, 2013.

-The charge against Williams was the result of an investigation conducted by the Fitchburg Police Department and Bureau of Alcohol, Tobacco, Firearms and Explosives.
+The charge against Cunningham is the result of an investigation by the Madison Police Department and Bureau of Alcohol, Tobacco, Firearms and Explosives.
 The prosecution of the case has been handled by Assistant U.S. Attorney Rita M. Rumbelow.